Miguel Ydígoras Fuentes: Election as president

 Carlos Castillo Armas was assassinated in 1957, and elections were held immediately afterwards by a military junta.
 These elections were so fraudulent that popular outcry forced a fresh ballot.
 Another election was held in 1958, in which Ydígoras was elected.
 His administration saw continual corruption scandals.
 There was significant social turmoil following his election, and demonstrations and protests against the government and against electoral fraud were common during his administration.
 These protests eventually grew into the guerrilla group MR-13.

 In July 1958 a senior CIA Chief described Ydígoras as, "known to be a moody, almost schizophrenic individual" who "regularly disregards the advice of his Cabinet and other close associates".
-The beginning of the leftist insurgency led to Ydígoras being accused of being "soft on communism" by other figures within the army.
+The beginning of the leftist rebellion led to Ydígoras being accused of being "soft on communism" by other figures within the army.
 During his presidency, Ydígoras allowed the CIA to train the Cuban exile force that would be used in the failed 1961 Bay of Pigs Invasion.

 Several coups were attempted against him in the early 1960s, but they all failed, including one rebellion by the air force in 1962.
 In 1963, Ydígoras's defense minister Colonel Enrique Peralta Azurdia eventually toppled Ydígoras.
 Peralta claimed that the entire government had been infiltrated by communists, abrogated the constitution, and took over as the head of state.
 Peralta's coup had the backing of several opposition parties, who wished to end the possibility that former left-of-center civilian president Juan José Arévalo would return to Guatemala and run as a candidate in the upcoming elections.